dancasimiro/WAV.jl/README.md

 constants, respectively.
 The function returns ```true``` when the samples are encoded in the specified ```code```.

-The following functions are also defined to make this function compatible with MATLAB:
+The following methods are also defined to make this function compatible with MATLAB’s former `wavread` function:

 ```julia
 wavread(filename::String, fmt::String) = wavread(filename, format=fmt)